rwiankowski/azurepractical/Content/Part1/azureActiveDirectory.md

 When you end up having multiple tenants, you could keep them completely isolated and create duplicate user accounts (and potentially groups) in every one of them, but that would be impractical.
 Also, you would eventually face configuration drift and potentially expose security vulnerabilities.

-You can use the Azure AD Business to Business (Azure AD B2B) collaboration to mitigate this challenge.
+Thankfully, we have Azure AD Business to Business (Azure AD B2B) collaboration to mitigate this challenge.
 The service allows us to invite an Azure AD account from one tenant as a guest user in another tenant.
 If you remember Guest Users from earlier in this chapter, that was Azure AD B2B.
 When you invite an external account into your tenant, your directory only stores a reference (pointer) to the Azure AD account in another tenant.
 When the user tries to authenticate, they are redirected to their home tenant, and once they obtain an authentication token, they are redirected back and authorised.

 As a result, you can use a single Azure AD account to access multiple Azure AD tenants.

 This service also works great when you want to give users from partner organisations access (like vendors and service providers) to a part of your Azure environment.
 Instead of creating (and managing) Azure AD accounts for them, you can invite them and let them use their existing identities.

 In the example above, I talk about one Azure AD tenant inviting users from another ADD as guest users, but there are other options.
 You can also invite Microsoft, Google, Facebook (though with limitations) and other accounts.
 However, those scenarios are rare, and in many cases, they are not good practice.
-If, for example, you use someone's work or school account, you can be reasonably confident that that account will be disabled or removed when they leave the organisation.
+If you use someone's work or school account, you can be reasonably confident that that account will be disabled or removed when they leave the organisation.
 On the other hand, inviting someone using their personal Microsoft account will place that responsibility on you.

 *Pro Tip! - The challenge I describe above can also be solved using Access Packages.
 We will not look at them here, but I encourage you to add the [official documentation](https://learn.microsoft.com/en-us/azure/active-directory/governance/entitlement-management-access-package-create) to your reading list, as several valuable use cases exist for that functionality.*